magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42326-customers-get-error-on-checkout-after-session-timeout.md

 ## Issue

-Customers get an error on checkout after the session timeout, even if the persistent shopping cart is enabled.
+Customers get an error on checkout after the session timeout, even if the Persistent Shopping Cart is enabled.

 <ins>Prerequisites</ins>: